-- You are a primary or secondary school student, attend the nearest Denominational (Faith) school on the grounds of religious belief within two to fifteen miles of your home address with vacancies in the appropriate year group and you qualify for Free School Meals or your parent/carer is in receipt of the maximum level of Working Tax Credit
+- You are a primary or secondary school student, attend the nearest Denominational (Faith) school on the grounds of religious belief within two to fifteen walking miles of your home address with vacancies in the appropriate year group and you are registered for Free School Meals or live in a Low Income Household.

-- You are a secondary school student studying GCSEs, move home during year 10 or 11 and attend a school at least three walking miles from your new home address.
+- You are a secondary school student studying GCSEs, move home during year 10 or 11 and your existing school is at least three walking miles from your new home address.

 Sixth Forms and Colleges

 You qualify for travel assistance to a publicly funded sixth form or college in the Southend, Rochford and Castle Point areas if all of the following six points apply to you:

 - You meet the criteria for Free School Meals or you live in a Low Income Household or you have a Statement of Special Educational Needs or you have an Education, Health and Care Plan or you have a Learning Difficulty Assessment (and these do not exclude transport).

 - Your home address is in the Borough of Southend.

 - Your home address is over three walking miles from the sixth form or college.